 Species: Harbour Seal

 Collection Site: McNeill Bay

 Time in Care: 94 days (3 months, 3 days)

 Current Habitat: Stickleback Pool

 This is a large pre-release pool that houses many patients.
 Animals that have already demonstrated that they can eat fish on their own are placed in a larger pool like this where they can learn how to compete for fish and socialize with other harbour seals.

 Mode of Transport: Harbour Air

-Pre-Release Pool Shell-en DeGeneres has demonstrated that she is confident eating fish on her own.
-She has been moved to a larger pool where she can learn how to compete for fish with other harbour seals.
+Pre-Release Pool Shell-en DeGeneres has demonstrated that she is confident eating fish on her and that she can compete for food with other harbour seals.
+She has been moved to a larger pool where she can further test and improve her skills.
 She will move between pools as she progresses further and develops her skills until she reaches her release weight.
 It can take just a few weeks or several months before a patient is ready for release, depending on health status and treatment plan, weight gain and transport availability.